Lewes: Transport

 Lewes, from its inception, has been an important transport hub.
 Its site as a bridging point was probably originally a ford: today the main routes avoid the town centre.
 The A27 trunk road taking traffic along the south coast between Eastbourne and Southampton passes to the south of the town.
 The A26 from Maidstone to Newhaven; and the A275 (the London road) both come in from the north.
 The Brighton & Hove bus company and Compass Travel serve the town.
-The bus station was closed for a while but reopened in late 2008.
+The bus station was closed for a while, reopening in late 2008, only to close again in 2022 In 2025 planning permission was formally granted for its redevelopment.

 Lewes railway station was originally the junction for six routes.
 The town still enjoys half-hourly fast trains from London.
 The two erstwhile rural rail routes to the north, linking to East Grinstead and Uckfield respectively, are both now closed, but the East Coastway Line, connecting Brighton with Eastbourne and Hastings, and the branch to Seaford remain.

 The Vanguard Way, a long-distance footpath from London to Newhaven, passes through countryside east of the town.
 The South Downs Way also passes close to Lewes, crossing the Ouse at Southease, some four miles south of the town.
 The Greenwich Meridian Trail, a long-distance path that follows the Greenwich Meridian from Peacehaven in East Sussex to Sand le Mere in East Yorkshire passes through the middle of the town.
 A festival celebrating and encouraging walking and cycling, the Lewes Hike and Bike Festival, was created in 2012 but only ran for three years.
 The Eastbourne and Lewes Walking Festival was created in 2018 to promote walking in the local urban and rural South Downs area.